dandschevy/surfs_up/README.md

 # Module 9 - Surfs Up

 ## Overview
-The purpose of the Surfs Up Module 9 Challenge was to retrieve data related to the temperature on Oahu for the months of June and December, display the data in a dataframe, provide a statistical summary of the data, and a write up to discuss a high-level summary of the results.
+The purpose of the Surfs Up Module 9 Challenge was to retrieve data related to the temperatures on Oahu for the months of June and December, display the data in a dataframe, provide a statistical summary of the data, and provide a write up to discuss the analysis of the results.

-To accomplish the assignment, the steps below were completed:
+In order to accomplish the assignment, the following steps were completed:
   1. Filter several years of data to only show the months required and the temperatures.
   2. Create a list from the data
   3. Create a dataframe of the data